Sirles History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
+Today's generation of the Sirles family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Sirles family lived in Cornwall.
 Their name, however, is a reference to Serlo, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
 However, may of the family remained in Normandy as seen by Robert Sorel who was listed there (1180-1195.)
-CITATION[CLOSE]

 Early Origins of the Sirles family